Neck Stiffness is the clinical entity in which the back of the neck becomes stiff or rigid and the movements of the neck are impaired.

-Acharya Sushruta says Nidana Parivarjana is first line of treatment.
+Acharya Sushruta says Nidana Parivarjana is the first line of treatment.

-But Charaka has further amplified the scope of Chikitsa by saying; Chikitsa aims not only the less exposure to the causative factors of the disease, but also at the restoration of Dosha equilibrium.
+But Charaka has further amplified the scope of Chikitsa by saying; that Chikitsa aims not only less exposure to the causative factors of the disease but also at the restoration of Dosha equilibrium.

 Manyastambha being Vatajavyadhi, treatment of Vatavyadhi can be adopted.
 To pacify Vata & Kapha, Snehana, Nasya, Rukshaswedana and Kwatha Prepared out of Dashamoola, Panchamoola are indicated